-The Science Excellence Committee supports the Board to fulfill its governance responsibilities as outlined in the Science and Industry Research Act 1949 (SIR Act)
+The Board Science Excellence Committee (BSEC) supports the Board to fulfil its governance responsibilities as outlined in the Science and Industry Research Act 1949 (SIR Act).

-The Science Excellence Committee supports the Board to fulfill its governance responsibilities as outlined in the Science and Industry Research Act 1949 (SIR Act) and more specifically assists the Board to endorse, oversee and monitor the implementation of CSIRO strategic plans with respect to maintaining and growing our scientific excellence, its connection to impact delivery, and CSIRO’s role as innovation catalyst in the national innovation system.
+BSEC assists the Board to endorse, oversee and monitor the implementation of CSIRO strategic plans with respect to maintaining and growing our scientific excellence, its connection to impact delivery, and CSIRO's role in solving the greatest challenges through innovative science and technology.

 In fulfilling its purpose, the Committee will provide advice to the Board on matters that address science quality and standards, and in that regard will consider the following:

-- Science Health Report: The comprehensive review that CSIRO conducts annually at whole-of-CSIRO level, analysing:
+- Science health report: The review that CSIRO conducts annually at whole-of-CSIRO level, analysing: